Sandyman/enigma/README.md

 `onKey(c)`

 `c` - a character that needs to be encoded.
-Enforced to be a string with length of 1.
+Enforced to be a string with length of 1; throws an error if the string is any other length.

 #### Encode an entire message